shashankchandak/AutoSMSReader/README.md

 # AutoSMSReader
 An android application that allows users to read all incoming messages loudly (Text to Speech).

+App is doing very well on the playstore with about 10K downloads.
 Playstore link: [(https://play.google.com/store/apps/details?id=com.shashank.autosmsreader)]

 ## Purpose of the app: